SarveshPrabhu90/GI-Imagery-Analysis-Models/README.md

 | 10 | normal-z-line | 22 |  ulcerative-colitis-grade-3
 | 11 | oesophagitis-a |  |  |

+## Parva Research Conclusion - The Verdict
+The research concludes that ensembling the GNN and multi-layered Random Forest yields the highest accuracy and consistent results.

+The ensembling yields 99.8% precision and 100% recall, enabling the practitioner to make an informed treatment decision using a non-invasive smart pill for the patient in need of urgent care.

+I sincerely thank my mentor Mr. Bob Foreman, Mr. Roger Dev, and my manager Ms. Lorraine Chapman for being such fantastic help through my HPCC journey.
+Without them, I would not have had the opportunity to give back to the practitioners and hospitals saving tomorrow’s lives today.
+Thank you!

 ## Cite
 If you use this dataset in your research, Please cite the following paper: